St. Paddy’s Day Celebrations in Buenos Aires ☘️

 St. Patrick's Day Hurling Club flyer

-The Hurling Club of Buenos Aires also has a yearly festival, and then dinner and dance to honor St. Paddy’s Day in their very authentic-looking pub.
+The Hurling Club of Buenos Aires, a club founded by Irish immigrants in 1922, also has a yearly festival, and then dinner and dance to honor St. Paddy’s Day in their very authentic-looking pub.

-☘️Saturday March 18th we celebrate St Patrick’s at Hurling Club!
+☘️Saturday, March 16th we celebrate St Patrick’s at Hurling Club

 🇮🇪We invite you to participate once again in one of the most important holidays in the Irish community.